 Not included in the package :

-- The ride back from Zermatt to Chamonix.
+- the travel back from Zermatt to Chamonix

 - personnal gear